Too Many Antibiotics

-When you fall ill, there's an urge to head to the doctor and get medication.
-But over-prescribing of antibiotics has led to antibiotic resistance, which means some drugs are less effective than they used to be.
-Discuss the issue with a doctor and resist the urge to ask for an antibiotic if you don't need one.
+When sick, there's often an urge to head to the doctor to demand medication.
+Unfortunately, over-prescribing antibiotics has led to antibiotic resistance, which means drugs are less effective than they used to be.
+Modern docs are aware of this disturbing development, so resist the urge to ask for an antibiotic if you don't need one.

-While the Centers for Disease Control and Prevention recommends that hand sanitizer is the next best thing to washing with soap and water, the Food and Drug Administration has expressed doubts about the safety of the ingredients.
-There is also concern that using hand sanitizer too often can lead germs to develop resistance.
+While the Centers for Disease Control and Prevention (CDC) recommends that hand sanitizer is a viable choice when soap and water is unavailable, the U.S Food and Drug Administration (FDA) is investigating the health and safety of ingredients in these products.
+There is also concern that using sanitizer too often can result in resistance to the nasty germs we're trying to combat.
 If possible, scrub well with soap and water instead.

-Those who have a medical need to avoid gluten (such as celiac disease) should avoid it, of course.
-But the gluten-free fad, which suggests that people should abstain from gluten to be healthier, can have the opposite effect for those who eat prepackaged, high-calorie substitutes, such as gluten-free cookies and snacks.
+Those who have a medical need to avoid gluten (such as celiac disease) should avoid it — but the number of people cutting out gluten now extends far beyond that group.
+While some people think avoiding gluten will make them healthier, it can have opposite effect when pre-packaged, high-calorie subs are used, like gluten-free cookies and snacks.

 Using Chemicals Instead of Sugar

 Making a healthy change in eating habits is a good thing, but going on a hardcore crash diet is not.
 Crash diets can deplete your body of nutrients and lead to severe health problems.